voice-hearing/voice-hearing.github.io/content/people/index.md

 image:
   caption: Image credit - [Pixabay - Markus Winkler](https://pixabay.com/photos/privacy-policy-dsgvo-5243225/)
 ---
+## Our Amazing People

+### The brilliant minds behind our success

+We are a diverse team of experts dedicated to making a difference.

 {{< people
-    blue="MEET THE TEAM"
-    title="Our Amazing People"
-    subtitle="The brilliant minds behind our success"
-    text="We are a diverse team of experts dedicated to making a difference." user_groups="Admin,Trustees,Volunteers"
+    user_groups="Admin,Trustees,Volunteers"
     show_social="true"
     show_interests="true"